BillJr99/Ursinus-CS377-Fall2021/_pages/Activities/activity-sql.md

       title: Advanced SQL Queries
       questions:
         - "Write a Python program to implement this database and queries."
+        - "Add a statement to <code>UPDATE</code> a column in this database."
+        - "Add a statement to <code>DELETE</code> a column in this database."
+        - "Deleting records can be dangerous if your query has an error, and you may wish to preserve the record history and provenance, anyway.
+What is an alternative to deleting the record that would cause it to be hidden in your subsequent queries?"
       embed: |
         <iframe height="400px" width="100%" src="https://repl.it/@BillJr99/Sql-Queries?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
     - model: |